Which city is cheaper, Providence or Fort Lauderdale?

 Which city should you visit?
-Read on to compare the prices of travel for Fort Lauderdale and Providence.
+Read on to compare the activities as well as the prices of travel for Fort Lauderdale and Providence.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Fort Lauderdale is located on the Atlantic coast of Florida, not far from Miami, and is famous for its beaches and boating culture.
 An elaborate system of canals runs through the city, adding to the charm and coastal lifestyle.
 Plenty of restaurants, shops, watersports, and other things to do can be found here in addition to the beautiful beaches.
 The city is family-friendly and also caters to older travelers as well as younger generations.
 While it's not an inexpensive place to visit, the prices are on par with other cities in southeastern Florida.
 The beach is lined with high-rise condos and hotels that tend to be expensive, while a few blocks back from the shore you'll find plenty of nice houses along with shops, restaurants, and fun activities for all ages.
 And since Fort Lauderdale is part of the Miami metro area, you can easily get to all of the other beach areas, cities, and activities in the nearby metropolitan areas as well.

 Providence is the state capital and the largest city in Rhode Island.
 It's a fascinating city to visit with diverse neighborhoods, beautiful parks, and a rich history.
 Like much of New England, the winters are cold and snowy with milder summers.
 It's a great year round destination that has a beautiful setting whether it's covered in snow or in full bloom.

 These are the overall average travel costs for the two destinations.